 Joseph Musaazi, from Uganda

-Completed the Medical Statistics MSc at LSHTM and currently completing placement at Infectious Diseases Institute (IDI), Uganda.
+Joseph completed the Medical Statistics MSc at LSHTM and his subsequent placement at Infectious Diseases Institute (IDI), Uganda.

 Sungai Chabata, from Zimbabwe

-Completed the Medical Statistics MSc at LSHTM and currently completing placement at Centre for Sexual Health and HIV AIDS Research (CeSHHAR), Zimbabwe.
+Sungai completed the Medical Statistics MSc at LSHTM and a placement year at Centre for Sexual Health and HIV AIDS Research (CeSHHAR), Zimbabwe.

 Patience Nyakato, from Uganda

-Completed the Medical Statistics MSc at LSHTM and currently completing placement at Infectious Diseases Institute (IDI), Uganda.
+Patience completed the Medical Statistics MSc at LSHTM and her subsequent placement at Infectious Diseases Institute (IDI), Uganda.

 Previous ISEG Fellows at the Group’s 40th Symposium (from left to right: Nakua Emmanuel Kweku, Phellister Nakamya and Tim Awine).